keycloak/keycloak-community/design/user-profile.md

 ### Registration

-The default registration form will display fields as defined in the user profile.
+The registration form today has a very limited number of attributes built-in.
+Custom validation is also complicated as it requires introducing a custom registration flow.

+We will expand the registration form either with a crafted form with additional attributes or a dynamic form generated from the user profile.

-It will also validate the profile and display error messages on each attribute.
+Validation will also be driven by the user profile making it much easier to introduce custom attributes and associated validation.

+If validation doesn't pass a generic error message will be displayed at the top, with individual error messages associated with each input field.

 ### Actions

-The update profile action will be extended to support asking for only attributes that are missing or invalid.
+The update profile action will be expanded to cover attributes in a similar fasion to the registration form.
+Further, it will support only asking for the fields that are not currently passing validation.

+This will enable use-cases such as not asking users for their birthdate until a client requests the scope birthdate.
+It will also enable adding additional required attributes, which users will be required to add on the next login.

 ### Account Console